hharryyf/codeforcepractice/README.md

 We cannot select both (i, i-1) and (i-1, i-2).
 Hence, the problem can be formulated as a very simple dp problem. https://codeforces.com/problemset/problem/484/D

+592. Berland.Taxi (diff=2500, simulation)
+This is a simulation and implementation problem.
+The only difficulty here is to do a precise implementation.
+The trickiest test case you might expect is the case when a person has to wait for a taxi to becomes available.
+And when you select this taxi, make sure that your sorting method can pick out the smallest id taxi among all taxies with the same distance to the person.
+Use prev of the set iterator should be very careful in this case. https://vjudge.net/problem/CodeForces-883L